Dispersionless integrable hierarchies and GL(2,R) geometry: Examples of involutive structures

 Here $u$ is a function on the 4-dimensional manifold $M$ with local coordinates $x, y, t, z$.
 The characteristic variety of this system is the intersection of three quadrics,

 which specify a rational normal curve in $\mathbb{P}T^*M$ parametrised as so that

 Equations (\ref{univ}) are equivalent to the commutativity conditions of the following vector fields,

-in the extended space $\hat M$ with coordinates $x, y, t, z, \lambda$.
+which constitute a dispersionless Lax representation.
 Note the absence of $\partial_{\lambda}$, which indicates a close similarity with the Veronese web hierarchy.
 Integral manifolds of these vector fields provide a two-parameter family of $\alpha$-manifolds of the corresponding $GL(2, \bbbr)$ structure.

-This has a straightforward higher dimensional generalisation: the equations are the $GL(2, \bbbr)$ structure is given by the Lax representation is
+This has a straightforward higher-dimensional generalisation: the equations are the $GL(2, \bbbr)$ structure is given by the Lax representation is

 Considered altogether, these equations form an integrable hierarchy.